-Additionally, it's useful to know that US citizens don't need an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
+Additionally, it's useful to know that US citizens don't need an Electronic Travel Authorization (eTA) to fly to or transit through Canada

 What's the deal with free admission to National Parks and more?

 - for everyone and unlimited times!
 To celebrate Canada's 150th birthday, the cost of a Discovery Pass is waived throughout this year until December 31st, 2017; it usually retails at ~CAD$140 (US$105)

 , there is no shipping charge to anywhere in the world and there's no catch (including no credit card information taken).

 , from Aulavik in the in the Northwest Territories, which covers 12,000 km² of arctic wilderness on Banks Island, to British Columbia's Yoho, the UNESCO World Heritage Site in the Canadian Rocky Mountains.

 You can also check out all 171 of the country's Historic Sites that are administered by Parks Canada here

 What else do I need to know about the free admission to National Parks and more?

 Note that camping fees are not waived with the Discovery Pass, whether you order a free one now or pay for a pass next year onward.

 for the heads-up on the great Discovery Pass 2017 promotion.